avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Subnet Validators can use `DisableValidatorTx` to mark their validator as inactive.
 Notably, there is no requirement of any interaction on the Subnet to issue this transaction.
 The only requirement is an Ed25519 Signature (signed with the Subnet Validator's Ed25519 private key) for this transaction to be valid.
 Any remaining $AVAX in the Subnet Validator's `Balance` will be issued to the `ChangeOwner` defined when this validator was added to the validator set.

 The expected path for full removal from a Subnet's validator set is via a `SetSubnetValidatorWeightTx` with weight `0` which requires a Warp message produced by the Subnet.
-However, the ability to exit a Subnet Validator set is critical for censorship-resistance and/or failed Subnets.
+However, the ability to stop participating in Subnet validation is critical for censorship-resistance and/or failed Subnets.
 If a Subnet Validator wishes to stop participating in its Subnet's consensus, they can do so through this transaction.
 This is enabled on the P-Chain to prevent Subnets from locking Subnet Validators into participating in consensus indefinitely.

 Note that this does not modify a Subnet's total staking weight, this transaction marks the Subnet Validator as inactive.
 Inactive Subnet Validators who issue this transaction can re-activate at any time by increasing their balance through an `IncreaseBalanceTx`.